AngusJohnson/Image32/ReadMe.txt

 Version 2.20
   Image32_Layers
+	Internal changes to TLayer32 so that layers will now rotate without 'wobble'.
+(Layer
+	  position is now stored using its midpoint.)
-	Fixed broken layer opacity and other minor bugs CreateRotatingButtonGroup parameters changed Image32Panels
+	Fixed broken layer opacity and other minor bugs CreateRotatingButtonGroup parameters changed Image32_Ttf
+    TGlyphCache.GetTextGlyphs function result changed Image32Panels
     Implemented WM_MOUSEHWHEEL for horizontal scrolling